Our Verdict

 This section will discuss Teachable’s features for building your sales pages and course website.

-To start with, here are some essential things it offers:
+To begin, here are some essential things it offers:

-• You get unlimited hosting and a free SSL certificate for your website.
+- Unlimited hosting and free SSL certificate for your website

 Now let’s talk about the actual site-building tools that the platform offers.